Core principles

-All certified projects are challenged according the criteria defined in our standard rules.
+All certified projects are evaluated according the criteria defined in our standard rules.

-The criteria set by Riverse ensure our standard respects the best practice of the market, specifically the carbon credit core principles:
+The criteria set by Riverse ensure our standard respects the best practice of the market, and are resumed through the following the carbon credit core principles:

 We have chosen and refined these criteria to provide qualitative carbon credits to the market.
 The other criteria are detailed in the list below.